jcedeno142/Shirt_Website/README.md

 # Shirt_Website
-simple website made with html and css and some javascript for the carousel
+Shirt sales website made with html and css and some javascript for the carousel